vin06eet/Autonomous_Tic-Tac-Toe_Bot-S1-T8/README.md

 </details>
 <details>
   <summary>UserInput</summary>
 	This is perhaps the most distinguishing part of our project.
-This module contains a meta-stable flip-flop that propagates an input pulse only once.
+This module contains a combination of flip-flop that propagates an input pulse only once.
 This is used in our project to ensure that the turn of the users remains in the same state unless the user selects a valid input.
-In cases where the user selects invalid inputs such as already selected cells, or tries to play his turn twice, the meta stable flip-flop prevents the move of the user.
+In cases where the user selects invalid inputs such as already selected cells, or tries to play his turn twice, the unique combination of D flip-flops(which allows for pulse transfer only once) prevents the move of the user.

 <img src="Snapshots/userInput.png" alt="userInput">